 —> Find Our 24 Family Ways on Amazon.

-Big Thoughts for Little People: ABCs To Help You Grow features a mini devotion that begins with each letter of the alphabet.
+Big Thoughts for Little People: ABCs To Help You Grow features quick devotions for kids that begin with letters of the alphabet.

-The devotions include delightful pictures, a Scripture, and a topics like “asking,” “helping,” and “kindness.”
+The devotions include delightful pictures, a Scripture, and topics like “asking,” “helping,” and “kindness.”

 —> Find Big Thoughts for Little People on Amazon.